 Respective national language (should this be the final determination of the reconvened WG)

-Based on the above preliminary framework and principles, the WG then assigned the Red Cross representatives to develop a fresh list of proposed identifiers for reservation protection to better understand the span of possible variants after staff created a starter template.
+Based on the above preliminary framework and principles, the WG then tasked the Red Cross representatives with developing a fresh list of proposed identifiers for reservation protection to better understand the span of possible variants after staff created a starter template.
 A list of eight National Society identifiers were submitted to the WG on January 2018.
 The WG then deliberated on the example definitive list to better understand the variations across Formal and Official names and their respective official language translations.
 A second version of the variant principles was drafted and deliberated on.
 This led to the Red Cross representatives engaging with each of the 191 National Societies to fully understand the identifiers they felt were well-known to their respective areas and based on the preliminary set of variants defined by the WG.

 The list of all 191 National Societies was submitted in April of 2018 and predominately was a product of the list submitted as a part of this report.
 This latest version as attached, includes a change long from what was submitted April 2018.